ericvitale/ST-LIFX-Group-of-Groups/README.md

 # ST-LIFX-Group-of-Groups

 ## Summary
-This SmartThings device handler allows you to create a "virtual" device based on a single LIFIX group or a set of LIFX groups.
+LIFX Group of Groups (LGoG) allows you to create a "virtual" device based on a single LIFX group or a set of LIFX groups.

 Example 1: If you have a group called "Kitchen" and a group called "Dining Room", you can create a group of groups called "First Floor" (or whatever) and add the two LIFX groups to it.
 You can treat the two groups as a single device.
 This handles up to 10 groups per device.